dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## HttpClient and JSON helpers

-In a Blazor WebAssembly app, [`HttpClient`](xref:fundamentals/http-requests) is available as a preconfigured service for making requests back to the origin server.
+[`HttpClient`](xref:fundamentals/http-requests) is available as a preconfigured service for making requests back to the origin server.

-A Blazor Server app doesn't include an <xref:System.Net.Http.HttpClient> service by default.
-Provide an <xref:System.Net.Http.HttpClient> to the app using the [`HttpClient` factory infrastructure](xref:fundamentals/http-requests).

 <xref:System.Net.Http.HttpClient> and JSON helpers are also used to call third-party web API endpoints. <xref:System.Net.Http.HttpClient> is implemented using the browser [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) and is subject to its limitations, including enforcement of the same origin policy.